 The availability and strength of any defence depends entirely on the specific facts of your case.
-Our lawyers have significant experience assessing potential defences in theft cases and presenting any and all available defences to the Court at trial.
+Our lawyers have significant experience assessing the availability and strengths of potential defences in theft cases, as well as presenting any and all available defences to the Court at trial.
 Even if you believe that you will be found guilty, it is important that you obtain a legal opinion about the defences that may be available to you.

-How can I help defend theft charges in Saskatchewan?
+How can I help defend theft charges in Surrey?

-If you have been charged with theft in Saskatchewan, the following can help your lawyer build a strong defence:
+If you have been charged with theft in Surrey, the following can help your lawyer build a strong defence: